 Without trust, any team of retail employees will fall apart.
 Every management person has to earn each employee's trust, especially those they work with most frequently.

-You earn trust by being honest, by doing what you say, and by keeping confidences private.
-Your team should feel you are out to develop them as a person first, and an employee second.
+You earn trust by being honest, doing what you say, and keeping confidences private.
+Your team should feel you are out to develop them as a person first and an employee second.

 Working in retail can be difficult and demanding.
-It's not always easy to stay positive, but that's part of being an effective leader.
+It's not always easy to stay positive, but that's part of being an effective retail sales lead.
 Even when sales are down, management has to find a way to stay optimistic and confident.

-Negative emotions tend to have a trickle-down effect, decreasing morale for the whole team.
+Negative emotions tend to have a trickle-down effect, decreasing the morale of the whole team.
 No one wants to work with Bitter Betty, so be sure you're not enabling those behaviors.

-Leadership is such a broad word and means many things to different people.
+Having leadership skills in retail operations means many things to different people.
 The one quality leaders possess is keeping the target in the future and providing hope to those they are charged with developing.
-Use these seven retail management tips to developing a winning team.